Reading Time: 6 minutes

 Lisa Gevelber, Google’s VP of Marketing, says that in moments of need, 96% of the users reach out to their smartphone to find answers.
-They have become so integral to the decision-making process that 70% of the smartphone owners turn to their device before making a purchase in-store.
+They have become so integral to the decision-making process that 70% of smartphone owners turn to their devices before making a purchase in-store.

 That’s why it comes as no surprise that individuals spend 50% of their time on mobile apps.